 Five (18%) have developed other state-specific criteria for air turnover and exchange.

 As a result of this varied and sometimes vague approach to defining “proper” ventilation, it is critical that the MAHC begins to better define air handling systems and establish parameters for air quality that reduces the risk of potential health effects.
 The aquatics sector has always had a challenge with indoor air quality.
-With the relatively recent increases in building large indoor waterparks, which have high bather counts, contamination burdens, and exposure times unseen before—indoor air quality is an increasingly important public health concern.
-The media focus in recent years has highlighted this challenge.
+With the popularity of large bather capacity indoor aquatic venues —indoor air quality is an increasingly important public health concern.
 Although the air handling systems of these Aquatic Facilities are quite sophisticated, there are many variables to consider.
+The use of water features can promote the transfer of volatile compounds from water into the air and should be accounted for in the management of indoor air quality.
 In addition, much research is still needed in water chemistry and the use of other technologies to improve indoor air quality.
 The MAHC outlines the design, performance, and operational parameters that can be detailed using data available at the current time.
 The Annex information provides insight into the Ventilation and Air Quality Technical Committee’s rationale during MAHC development and also identifies areas where more research is needed before additional parameters can be set.
-The MAHC’s intent is to require the design of an indoor aquatic facility to be conducted by a licensed professional engineer with experience in the design of mechanical systems.
+The MAHC’s intent is to require the design of an indoor aquatic facility to be conducted by a licensed professional engineer with experience in the design of mechanical systems as well as expertise related to water chemistry and gas:liquid transfer processes.
 The MAHC approached this section assuming designs will be evaluated by the AHJ in the location in which the system is to be installed.
 Following the first public comment period during MAHC development, the ventilation requirements were dramatically changed, and draft material was removed from both the Code and Annex.
 The thinking behind those initial recommendations was saved for future consideration in MAHC, Appendix 2.

 4.6.2.1 Purpose

 The purpose of the air handling system is to assure the health and comfort of the users of the aquatic facility.
-A variety of health effects can occur as a result of poor ventilation that leads to accumulation of chemical and biological products in the air.
+A variety of health effects can occur as a result of poor ventilation that leads to accumulation of chemical and biological products in the air as well as detrimental effects on infrastructure such as corrosion.
 The following section reviews some of the issues of concern for Indoor Aquatic Facilities.

 Disinfection Byproducts